influxdata/docs-v2/content/v2.0/visualize-data/templates/view-template.md

     {{< nav-icon "settings" >}}

 2. Select the **Templates** tab.
-3. Select which templates to view:
+3. Select templates to view:

     {{< img-hd src="/img/2-0-templates-type-select.png" alt="Select User Templates" />}}

-    - **Static Templates:** pre-created dashboard templates include with the InfluxDB UI.
+    - **Static Templates:** templates included with InfluxDB.
       For more information, see [Static templates](#static-templates) below.
-    - **User Templates** custom user-created templates.
+    - **User Templates** custom-built templates saved in the UI.

-4. Click on the name of a template to view its JSON.
+4. Click the name of a template to view its JSON.

 ## Static templates
 The following Telegraf-related dashboard templates are available: